-So what is a flex card for seniors?
-A flex card for seniors is a debit card offered by certain private Medicare Advantage providers.
+So, what is a Medicare flex card?
+A flex card for seniors on Medicare is a debit card offered by certain private Medicare Advantage providers.
 They're designed to help you pay for medical expenses that aren't covered by your plan; that way, you don't need to pay out of pocket.

 Each insurer sets its own terms for the spending limit and permitted uses.
 Providers may allow you to use a flex card for expenses such as:

 - Medical equipment, such as dentures and glasses